 An IP-XACT file describes IP defined in one or more other files, such as VHDL or Verilog files.
-This tab defines the files used for the IP during the build process.
+This tab defines the files used for the IP during the build process, as well as documentation files in PDF format.